lmu-osc/Introduction-Simulations-in-R/general-structure.md

 5. try out different parameter sets (**explore the parameter space** for which results are similar)

 6. **analyze and interpret the combined results of many simulations** within each set of parameters.
-For instance, check that you only get a significant result in 5% of the simulations (if `alpha = 0.05`) when you simulated no effect; and that you get at a significant result in 80% of the simulations (if `power = 80%`) when you simulated an effect
+For instance, check that you only get a significant result in 5% of the simulations (if `alpha = 0.05`) when you simulated no effect; and that you get at a significant result in 80% of the simulations (if you targeted a `power` of 80%) when you simulated an effect

 ***